appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-The **Regex** property, short for Regular Expression, allows you to implement custom validations for user input.
-By using regular expressions, you can define specific constraints on the expected input from the user.
+The **Regex** property, short for Regular Expression, enables you to apply custom validations on user input by defining specific constraints using regular expressions.

 For instance, if you want to validate that the user enters a price in multiples of 5.
 You can set the **Regex** as:
 ```js
 .*[05]$
 ```

-If the user enters a value that does not adhere to the specified pattern, such as a value that is not a multiple of 5, the widget displays an error message indicating `invalid input`.
+If the user enters a value that does not adhere to the specified pattern, such as a value that is not a multiple of 5, the widget displays an error message indicating `"invalid input"`.

 </dd>